dmentipl/dotfiles/README.md

 ### Managed by nix and home-manager

+Nix and home-manager install applications as listed in [`home.nix`](home.nix), for example: bat, dust, exa, fd, fish, fzf, htop, jq, neovim, pandoc, procs, ripgrep, sd, starship, tmux, trash, and vscode.

-Nix and home-manager install applications as listed in `home.nix`.
-They also manage the dotfiles in `config` and symlink them to the correct locations.
+Nix and home-manager also symlink the dotfiles in [`config`](config) to the appropriate locations.
+This includes dotfiles, for example, such as `config.fish`, `gitconfig`, `init.lua`, `settings.json` (for vscode), `starship.toml`, and `tmux.conf`.

 ### Not managed by nix and home-manager